helpful-sam/hangman/features and bugs.md

   9. do not penalize for duplicate wrong answers

 IN DEVELOPEMENT
-  1. bug where first guess of 'e' is invalid ONLY IN NORMAL DIFFICULTY
+  1. 2 player mode (user inputs secret word)

 PLANNED
-  1. 2 player mode (user inputs secret word)
-  2. make difficulty more meaningful -- have shorter words be "easier"?
+  1. make difficulty more meaningful -- have shorter words be "easier"?

+=== BUGS ===
+  1. bug where first guess of 'e' is invalid ONLY IN NORMAL DIFFICULTY (FIXED)